Appeals court seems wary of ordering dismissal of Flynn case

 “He previously got on board,” Pillard said of Sullivan, “and you’re saying, ‘actually, never mind.’”

 “What self-respecting ... judge would simply jump and enter an order without doing what he could do to understand both sides?”
-Pillard asked, referring to the section of the Constitution that established the judiciary branch.
+Pillard asked.

 Wall denied that the Justice Department was asking Sullivan to contradict anything he had done earlier, but rather to simply recognize that the government no longer wants to pursue the case.
 He said just as the Justice Department cannot be forced to initiate a prosecution, no matter how questionable its motives may be, it also cannot be compelled to continue a prosecution that it no longer wants to pursue.